fonamental/academic-kickstart/content/home/intro.md

 **The pilot ESOP meeting will take place as two relatively short live sessions, May 5-6 from 8 AM-10 AM Pacific Daylight Time (11 AM-1 PM Eastern Daylight Time / 4 PM-6 PM GMT+1).
 We have a diverse lineup of 10 great speakers representing many aspects of protistology, listed below.**

 {{% alert note %}}
 The meeting platform will be Zoom.
-We are exploring ways to simultaneously live stream and record, but through Zoom participants will be able to take part in question and discussion periods following each talk.
+The symposium will be simultaneously live streamed on our [YouTube Channel](https://www.youtube.com/channel/UCb1s6xFrlqxSfwWBqz-FRAw/featured?view_as=subscriber), but through Zoom participants will be able to take part in question and discussion periods following each talk.
 Technical instructions for participants are available **[HERE](http://protist.online/pages/instructions)**.

 **[REGISTER IN ADVANCE FOR THE MEETING](https://ubc.zoom.us/meeting/register/tJMtdOmgpzsiEtBznCt4N88M_pTQOdyvGtYh)**